Expresspicks/trust-aware-enterprise-rag/README.md

 `evaluation_agent_test.py`

-can be used in two ways.

-### 1. Reproduce Graphs from the Recorded Evaluation

-To regenerate the evaluation graphs directly from the existing `Question_Record` results
+can be used by to regenerate the evaluation graphs directly from the existing `Question_Record` results

 ```bash
 python evaluation_agent_test.py \